 Anxiety disorders are the most common mental health disorders in the United States, affecting 40 million adults over the age of 18.
 Mental health treatment programs have helped millions of Americans manage or overcome anxiety disorders.
-Connections Wellness Group offers anxiety treatment in Texas – call 940.360.4245 for more information or to get started with treatment.
+Connections Wellness Group offers anxiety treatment in Dallas/Fort Worth, Texas – call 940.360.4245 for more information or to get started with mental health treatment.

 Types of Anxiety Disorders